-Our Vision

-- Part 3
+Our Vision Part 3

 The City Plan is the guiding document and the most important tool to help us realize our vision.
 Each strategic direction, objective, and policy recommendation in the City Plan represents an intentional choice about where we want to see Brandon in the next 30 years and how we will get there.
-The vision was formed in collaboration with the community, Council, and administration, and shows what we want to achieve.
+The vision has been formulated in collaboration with the community, Council, and administration, and encapsulates what we want to achieve with this City Plan.